-This year, the official Belmont post positions, morning line odds, and selected jockeys will be announced live from Belmont Park on Wednesday, June 6, 2018 (see below).
+Meanwhile, watch for he official Belmont post positions, morning line odds, and selected jockeys to be announced live from Belmont Park on Wednesday, June 6, 2018 (see below).

 The landmark 150th running of the Belmont Stakes, the third leg in the Triple Crown, will be televised live on Saturday, June 9, 2018, on NBC beginning at 5 PM ET with post time set for 6:30PM ET.

 2018 Belmont post positions & morning line odds will be announced on Wednesday, June 6, 2018.

 The Belmont Stakes is run on the largest dirt track in North America, Belmont Park, measuring a massive 1 1/2 miles around.

 The last and most demanding jewel in the Triple Crown, the Belmont race is also known as "The Test of the Champion" for the gruelling physical toll it takes on 3-year-old horses and the critical pacing and timing demanded of skilled jockeys.

 Hey...this is the Big Apple - and In the final showdown only the smartest and strongest survive.

 The lineup of major contenders at the Belmont stakes traditionally depend on the Kentucky Derby and the Preakness, and how well horses perform in those two races.
 But at Belmont, anything can happen!

 DID YOU KNOW?
 Belmont Stakes Fun Facts